 To check if your cloud storage is working properly, no restore test is needed.
 Simply log in and search for your desired file.
 In contract, true backup solutions should be tested regularly to ensure files are backing up as intended and the backup restored is functional.
 This way, in the event of breach or data loss, you know you have working backup to restore from.

 Cloud Backup Features

-Good back up includes the following features, and cloud storage services don’t offer them.
+Good cloud back up solutions include the following features.
+Cloud storage services do not.

 Document Revision Control